Core Idea

 Knowledge: Information + Experience + Judgment

-- Example: “We need to scale this component because CPU hits 85% during peak hours, and based on past incidents, this leads to timeouts within 30 minutes”
+- Example: “We need to scale — CPU hits 85% at peak and, based on past incidents, leads to timeouts within 30 minutes”

 Understanding: Knowledge + Synthesis

-- Example: “Our system needs event-driven architecture to handle these peak traffic patterns without cascading failures”
+- Example: “Our system needs event-driven architecture to handle peak traffic without cascading failures”

 - Enables prediction and design